frictionlessdata/frictionless-py/README.md

 ### Is it possible to stream reporting?

 For now - it's not.
 But it's under considiration.
-Not for multitable profiles because of parallelizm but for one table it could be exposed to public API because internally it's how goodtables works.
+Not for multitable datasets because of parallelizm but for one table it could be exposed to public API because internally it's how goodtables works.
 Question here is what should be streamed - errors or valid/invalid per row indication with errors etc. We would be happy to see a real world use case for this feature.

 ## API Reference